- Home

 Loss of libido

 Reduced interest in sex (low libido) is common during cancer treatment.
-While anxiety and fatigue can affect libido, it can also be affected by androgen deprivation therapy (ADT), which lowers testosterone levels, and by the sexual side effects associated with radiation therapy or surgery.
+While anxiety and fatigue can affect libido, it can also be affected by ADT, which lowers testosterone levels, and by the sexual side effects associated with radiation therapy or surgery.
 Sex drive usually returns when treatment ends, but sometimes changes in libido are ongoing.
-Learn tips for managing changes in your sex life.

 Dry orgasm

-After surgery, you will feel the muscular spasms and pleasure of an orgasm, but you won’t ejaculate semen when you orgasm.
-This is known as a dry orgasm.
-A dry orgasm happens because the prostate and seminal vesicles that produce semen are removed during surgery, and the tubes from the testicles (vas deferens) are sealed.
+After surgery, you will feel the muscular spasms and pleasure of an orgasm, but you won’t ejaculate semen.
+This is called a dry orgasm.
+It happens because the prostate and seminal vesicles that produce semen are removed during surgery, and the tubes from the testicles (vas deferens) are sealed.
+Radiation therapy may also affect how much sperm you make, but this is often temporary.

 Leaking urine during sex

-A radical prostatectomy can weaken the sphincter muscle that controls the flow of urine.
-This may cause a small amount of urine to leak during intercourse and orgasm.
-You may find leaking urine during sex embarrassing, but there are ways to manage this.
-Before sex, empty your bladder (urinate).
-Consider having sex in the shower, or use a condom or a constriction ring (available from sex shops) at the base of the penis to prevent leakage.
-Speak with your doctor if you are still concerned.
+Before sex, empty your bladder.
+Try sex in the shower, or use a condom or a constriction ring (available from sex shops) at the base of the penis to prevent leakage.
+Talk to your doctor if you are concerned.

 Podcast: Sex and Cancer